ajeerkhan/react-ssr-babelserver-demo/README.md

 # react-ssr-babelserver-demo
 server rendering with babel

-This is a demo application which describes how server rendering with hyration at client could be done efficiently.
+This is a demo application which describes how server rendering with hyration at client could be done efficiently. also it uses babel to transpile the code in server at runtime.

 # How to use
 1. Git clone by executing "git clone repo url" for react-ssr-babelserver-demo in command window.